 Geo-fencing requires a smart phone.
-If you use the geo-fencing feature, then ensure that access to the location is enabled for the NetIQ Advanced Authentication app on the smartphone.
+If you use the geo-fencing feature, then ensure that access to the location is enabled for the NetlQ Advanced Authentication app on the smartphone.
 For more information on enabling geo-fencing on smartphone see Smartphone.

-Specify the redirect URLs, if you have selected OAuth2 event.
+8. Specify the redirect URLs, if you have selected OAuth2 event.
 OAuth 2 settings are available only for OAuth2 events.

 NOTE: The client ID and client secret is generate automatically.
-Client ID, client secret and redirect URL will be consumed by consumer web application for accessing OSP6 interface.
-After successful authentication using OSP interface, the redirect URL web page specified in the event is displayed.
+Client ID, client secret and redirect URL will be consumed by consumer web application.
+After successful authentication, the redirect URL web page specified in the event is displayed.